Some people have a natural talent for indoor herb gardening. Unfortunately for me, I'm not one of those people.

 And my cinnamon basil totally gave up the ghost.

 The only herb that seemed to tolerate indoor living was my lemon balm.
 And that turned nearly flavor-less by mid-December.

 Sweet Mint Plant

-Since that early failed effort, I've spent my long, cold New England winters reading, experimenting, and learning how to grow herbs indoors - successfully.
+Since that early failed effort, I've spent my long, cold New England winters reading, experimenting, and learning how to grow my tea herbs indoors - successfully.

 When herbs don't get enough good, nourishing sunlight (12+ hours a day), sooner or later they'll either go dormant or die off.

 For those of us who live in parts of the world where winter days are short and the sunlight is weak, "grow lights" are a must.